dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part4Jarl/index.md

 Oscorn sighed.
 "My people's connection to our god.
 Our holy relic.
 They stole it, and it's my life's work to bring it back," he said.

 Czolg nodded.
-"Well, then it's my next life's work too.
+"Well, then it's my life's work now too.
 Only seems fair I make sure you can talk to your god after all the times you've kept me from seeing mine too early," he said, clapping Oscorn on the back.

 Oscorn could only mutter a thank you through his misting eyes.